mantidproject/documents/Design/VisualStudio-2015.md

 | qwtplot3d          |            |                         |                       |

 Once thing to consider strongly is that we will require debug builds of all of these libraries

+* For any 3rd party project that uses CMake we should write a cache file and store it in a the repo so that we have a reference to how it was built